marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 * 0: The node is willing to provide address observations to its peer, but is not interested in receiving address observations itself.
-* 1: The node is interested in receiving address observations, but it is not willing to provide address observations itself.
+* 1: The node is interested in receiving address observations, but it is not willing to provide address observations.
 * 2: The node is interested in receiving address observations, and it is willing to provide address observations.